txyon/MoNE_Portfolio/README.md

 </figure>

 ## Camera
 The camera used for recordings was a Prophesee EVK4.
-The EVK4 is a neuromorphic camera with a sony IMX636 HD (720x1280 pixel) sensor.
-Neuromorphic cameras are unique in the way they record data as they detect illuminaton changes aschroynsly at a pixel level and return an event with a polarity of either 0 or 1. thes polarities tell if the pixel had a off event (0) where the light on the pixel was reduced frim its current baseline or a on event (1) which is an increase of light acriss the oixel.
+The EVK4 is a neuromorphic camera with a Sony IMX636 HD (720x1280 pixel) sensor.
+Neuromorphic cameras are unique in how they record data.
+They detect illumination changes asynchronously at a pixel level and return an "event" with a polarity of either 0 or 1.
+These polarities tell if the pixel had an off event (0), which occurs when light across the pixel is reduced or an on event (1), which is an increase of light across the pixel.

-The thresholds that determin if the change in light intensity at the pixel warrants an on/;off event are able to be customised.
-These settings are refered to as Diff_on and Diff_off bias settings, by reducing the threshold the sensor/pixel become increasingly more sensitive as a smaller differene in illumination now causes an event to occur.
+In a neuromorphic camera, each pixel has a stored current log intensity its current baseline value for illumination (this value will constantly change with events).
+This baseline is then used by the comparators (diff_on and diff_off) to compare itself against their threshold values.
+These thresholds are user-defined by the diff_on and diff_off Bias, where larger values in these biases would require more significant light variance across the pixel before breaching the threshold and registering an event.
+The greater the bias value (255 max), the less sensitive (detail) the pixel, resulting in fewer events.
+As sensitivity is increased, data size and rate follow.
+This experiment aims to find this "happy medium" between sensitivity and data rate.

 ## Prototype code
 ### V1 Code